8

 Highlights

-• Set in 11 acres of bucolic Cotswold countryside on the Windrush river
+• Set in 11 acres of countryside on the River Windrush

-• Indoor all year round heated swimming pool with steam room
+• Indoor heated swimming pool with steam room

-• Tennis court, gym, ping-pong and children's garden activity set
+• Tennis court, gym, ping-pong, and children’s activity set

-• Master suite with private study/office and en-suite bathroom with steam shower
+• Master suite with study/office and steam-shower bathroom

 This is some text inside of a div block.